-This Consolidated Plan will focus in on allocating CDBG funding within the low income (LMI) Census Tracts based on the 2013-2017 Census 5-year estimates.
+This ConPlanConsolidated Plan will focus in on allocating CDBG funding within the low income (LMI) Census Tracts based on the 2013-2017 Census 5-year estimates.
 LMI areas have been identified in maps within the MA section of the Consolidated Plan.
-A continued priority is to provide programs that benefit the homeless and special needs populations, as well as the low and very low income households and individuals...
-Capital project funding will also target the low income areas and/or benefit low and very low income households.
+A continued priority is to provide pPrograms that that benefit the homeless and special needs populations-, as well as the low and very low income households and individuals and households. will be the focus.
+These areas have been identified in maps and within the MA section of the ConPlan.
+Capital project funding will also be targeted to target the low income areas and/or benefit low and very low income households.